raminmanesh/ELK-Stack-Tutorial/README.md

 + [Kibana](https://www.elastic.co/products/kibana) is an open source plugin that visualizes Elasticseach data.
 + [Logstash](https://www.elastic.co/products/logstash) is a server-side data processing pipeline that reads data from a source, transform it, and sends it to a "stash" (In this tutorial, the stash is Elasticseach).

-In Following you will get a brief guide on how to quickly setup a Log Management Solution with the ELK Stack.
+In Following you will get a brief guide on how to quickly setup a Log Management Solution with the ELK Stack alongside Spring Boot using TCP connection.

 ### 1. Install Elasticsearch
 1. Download Elasticsearch compressed file from [here](https://www.elastic.co/downloads/elasticsearch) and unzip it